seasonedcc/composable-functions/README.md

 ## Acknowlegements

 We are grateful for [Zod](https://github.com/colinhacks/zod), as it is a great library and it informed our design.
+[TypeSchema](https://typeschema.com/) is another great project that allowed us to support multiple validators.
 It's worth mentioning two other projects that inspired domain-functions:

 - [Servant](https://github.com/haskell-servant/servant/)